 Wemax creates the Nova projector with ALPD 3.0 Laser Technology and TI DLP technology.
 The Wemax Nova Ultra Short Throw Projector is simply one of the best budget-oriented smart projectors that offer true 4K visuals.

-What makes it our favorite projector is its superb picture quality with the Android TV integration.
+Its superb picture quality with the Android TV integration makes it our favorite projector.
 It’s a smart projector loaded with thousands of apps powered by the Android TV.
 It features Android TV OS inbuilt, making it rather smooth when it comes to UI experience.
-The next best thing about this cool projector is the low footprint design.
-It is compact and not heavy compared to the similar 4K Laser projectors on the market.
+The next best thing about this cool projector is the low-footprint design.
+It is compact and not heavy compared to similar 4K Laser projectors on the market.

 Nova 4K UST Laser Projector: Specification

 Here are the complete specifications of the Wemax Nova Ultra Short Throw Projector.
-The specs, on the whole, show that the Wemax Nova is here to stay and will most probably give its peers a tough time.
+Overall, the specs show that the Wemax Nova is here to stay and will probably give its peers a tough time.

 |Specification||WEMAX Nova 4K UST Projector|